Mahaboobsab/Swift-UI-QA/README.md

 }
 ```

-## Question 18: 🧭 What Is the difference between EnvironmentObject & Environmenet?
+## Question 18: 🧭 What Is the difference between EnvironmentObject & Environment?

 **🧠 @EnvironmentObject**
 - **Purpose**: Injects a shared ObservableObject into the view hierarchy.